parichard/malachor-ruins/README.md

 # Malachor: Ruins
+Those files are only useful for modders.
 Malachor: Ruins is a Battlefront 2 (2005) custom made map.

-The reason I am sharing the map on github is to make sure only one 'master' version of the map is ever being worked on and going around.
+The reason I am sharing the map files on github is to try to centralise the work and to have only one 'master' version of the map being worked on.
 Having a cluster of different versions going around would be confusing and I would rather avoid it.
 If you have never used github before I encourage you to follow the quick tutorial available when you create your account.

 Basically, from my understanding of github:
 - features ideas go in the issues tab.